ChrisioGwaan/java-mats/java-prac/src/chapter04/c4-note.md

 System.out.println(i); // causes error because variable i is declared in an inner local scope
 ```

-You could write the following code if you want to use the variable `i` after the for loop.
+:bulb: You could write the following code if you want to use the variable `i` after the for loop.

 ```
 int i = 0;